harvesthill/reddit-wiki-archive/steroids/compounds/trestolone.md

 ## 4. Reviews

+* [Review](https://www.reddit.com/r/steroids/comments/roav61/comment/hpx9j7b/) from u/deemos85 “Started at 20mg on the guidance of u/Decatest a while ago.
+Went all the way up to 50mg a day without any sides.
+Dropped body fat and strength went up.
+Ended up thinking I needed more compounds so added in Tren at 400mg a week.
+Changed the way I look.
+Dropped the Tren now.
+Zero sides.
+Will do 250 Test a week next and 50mg MENT a day with some Anadrol. *MENT is insane*.
+That's all I can say.”

+* [Review](https://www.reddit.com/r/steroids/comments/k5wrhv/daily_ask_anything_20201203/gehnye7) from Doc, a medical doctor and surgeon, u/MrGilmoresProperty “Test and Trest are the ideal synergistic combo.
+The duo can be used in *cutting* as well as lean bulking, which I found to be as simple as adjusting macros accordingly.
+The key here is that I’ve never looked swollen; rather always hard and lean.
+I took my weight down from 249–228 on a cut with Trest and it was almost effortless.
+Now I'm on the bulking side back up to 240, looking at 255-260 as a goal.
+Still lean.
+Zero sides.
+Zero appetite suppression.
+Zero dick issues.
+Possibly 12.5 Aromasin every third day or so *p.r.n.* (*pro re nata, aka* “as needed”).

+ **Physique pic**: [1mo MENT at 100mg/day](https://imgur.com/a/bsmgWx1).
+“Mid cut, sitting at 235lb.
+Vascularity got better as I closed in on 228lb.”

 * [Review](https://www.reddit.com/r/steroids/comments/nlgfsc/daily_ask_anything_20210526/gzjlog1) u/CallLivesMatter on *[MENT solo as TRT: Update at 21 Weeks](https://www.reddit.com/r/steroids/comments/nlgfsc/daily_ask_anything_20210526/gzjlog1)*

 * [Review](https://reddit.com/r/steroids/comments/oq8cz8/_/h6cu0vf/) from u/Olvankarr “… I've been on 10mg/day for the past couple of years.
 Fantastic compound, no sides at all, and all my markers are in range despite … creatively cruising, ahhemm.”